Celebrating World Mental Health Day

 The importance of World Mental Health Day

-World Mental Health Day can allow individuals to learn more about mental well-being.
-Awareness of mental health can have positive impacts not only on an individual level but also on a societal level.
 WMHD allows experts, providers, doctors, and other stakeholders to come together to raise awareness of several areas of mental well-being and make them a global priority.
 Below are a few lessons that may be gained from World Mental Health Day.

-Mental health is varied
+1. Mental health is varied and mental health concerns are widespread

 In 2023, studies found that one out of every two people worldwide may experience a mental illness in their lifetime, impacting 50% of the world’s population.
 World Mental Health Day recognizes all individuals affected by mental health conditions and concerns, which encompasses billions of people.

 WMHD focuses on more than one mental health condition, symptom, and experience, recognizing that everyone’s mental health journey is unique.
 There are 298 mental health diagnoses listed in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), a diagnostic book providers often use when offering mental healthcare and treatment.
 Because there are so many different mental health conditions, efforts to increase awareness of mental health can have a broad reach.
-With millions of people living with various mental health conditions, having a variety of treatments available for individuals from different cultures, lifestyles, backgrounds, and minds can be valuable.
+With millions of people living with various mental health conditions, having a variety of treatments available for individuals from different cultures, lifestyles, backgrounds, and minds can be crucial.

 While significant progress has been made, certain stigmas surrounding mental health exist to this day, creating barriers to getting support and treatment.
 Actively fighting against these stigmas can make a positive change.
 Researchers have found that reducing the stigma of mental health conditions on all levels of society can support individuals in receiving accurate, trauma-informed, and effective support.